Kariamba/guid/README.md

 # GUID

-GUID generator, which allow to store some data in GUID (code and decode).
+The class can generate a unique identifier from some data values according to the schema fields and encodes them using the secret key.

+It can also take a previously generated GUID and decode it to extract the original encoded data using the same key.

-Create GUID string and store upto 8 bytes of positive numeric data in hexadecimal representation in it.
+GUID could store upto 8 bytes of positive numeric data.

+PHP Tested: 5.6.19, 7.0.11

 ## CONTENTS